ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 1. **Task 1**: 4 screenshots clearly showing the system time, showing a successful login before the test user is deleted, an unsuccessful login after the user was deleted, a successful restoration of the AD, and a successful login showing that the user was restored.
 2. **Task 2**: An archive file containing a README document as well as any files or information needed as part of the backup of the Ubuntu web application installed in Lab 6.
 3. **Task 3**: The URL of your Munin or Ganglia instance, clearly showing data from both **FRONTEND** and **BACKEND**.
-4. **Task 4**: A screenshot of the **[Metricbeat System] Overview ECS** dashboard showing data from both Ubuntu VMs
-5. **Task 5**: A GitLab repository URL and a URL of the website containing those files.
+4. **Task 4**: A GitLab repository URL and a URL of the website containing those files.
 Make sure the instructor and GTA are added to the repository as maintainers.
 They should be able to push to the repository and automatically see the website get updated.
+5. **Extra Credit Task**: A screenshot of the **[Metricbeat System] Overview ECS** dashboard showing data from both Ubuntu VMs

 If you are able to submit all 5 of the items above, you do not need to schedule a grading time.
 The instructor or GTA will contact you for clarification if there are any questions on your submission.